adamhoof/CDN77-DNS/README.md

        - Solution: We could store the remaining bits of the address somewhere, perhaps in the end /40 node that connects to the /60, this allows merging the prefix and not losing accuracy -> This is pretty hard to pull of, let's leave it for now so that it does not take ages, but we know this is a valid thing to solve in real world scenario.
      - Overlaps as per RFC need to be also solved.
 Good thing is that if one prefix contains the other and both have same PoP ID (like /20 and /40, PoP 198) our trie automatically finds the best possible PoP ID with prefix because it follows the ECS IP down and notes only the most optimal PoP ID with corresponding scope prefix.
        - Issue: Overlaps that become problematic are, when one contains the other, but have different PoP IDs -> 2001:2000::/40 229 VS 2001:2000::/20 19.
-       - Solution: When inserting the rules, this should trigger an error (or split broad prefix), according to the RFC
+       - Solution fork: When inserting the rules, this should trigger an error (or split broad prefix), according to the RFC.
+         - Not selected solution: Prefix deaggregation would violate the requirement for memory efficiency, since a lot of rules would be added as a result of this deaggregation.
+It is also very performance hungry.
+         - Selected solution: Detect and Error is much more suitable for this task, since it does not use more memory and during the insertion only goes through the trie to check if conflicting rules exist.

 ---